Food safety in China: Overview

 China's food regulations are complex, its monitoring system can be unresponsive, and the government departments that oversee and enforce policies have overlapping and often ambiguous duties.
 There are around ten national government departments that share the responsibility to ensure food safety.
 There are also numerous provincial and local agencies that monitor local food production and sales.
 The food and drug laws themselves have been created "in an ad hoc way without the benefit of a basic food law," as Henk Bekedam of the World Health Organization told the Wall Street Journal (9 April 2007, B1).
 The last major revision of the food and drug laws was made in 1995 when the Food Hygiene Law of the People's Republic of China established general food safety principles.
 Both the State Council and the departments under the State Council can issue regulations and directives concerning food.

 Changes in China's food production system are generating an awareness of food safety problems.
 China's agricultural system is composed mostly of small land-holding farmers and subsistence agriculture.
 China, however, has less arable land than other nations and farmers intensively use fertilizer and pesticides to maintain high food production.
 Food is sold in both open air markets and urban supermarkets, and by the late 1990s, China's farms were adapting to more specialized crop production as the local markets become more connected to the national and international markets.
 However, local authorities largely control food regulation enforcement unless the central government steps in.
 As urban consumers' incomes increase, the demand for quality food goods, safer production, and processed foods also increases, and urban residents and supermarkets attract more national and media attention to food problems.

 On July 10, 2007, Zheng Xiaoyu, the former head of State Food And Drug Administration, was executed by lethal injection for taking bribes from various firms in exchange for state licenses related to product safety.
+A 2023 survey by Insight China found that only a quarter of respondents in China were satisfied with the country's food safety standards.